bartificer/programming-by-stealth/docs/pbs33.md

 # PBS 33 of x – JS Testing with QUnit

-I had intended to continue running parallel JavaScript and HTML streams for this instalment, but when preparing the notes for the JavaScript stream it became obvious I’d need the dedicate the entire instalment to JavaScript.
+I had intended to continue running parallel JavaScript and HTML streams for this instalment, but when preparing the notes for the JavaScript stream, it became obvious I’d need to dedicate the entire instalment to JavaScript.

 What we’ll be doing in this instalment is taking a first look at the concept of software testing.
 Testing is a vital tool in a software developer’s toolbox.
 In particular we’ll be looking at two useful concepts, and a tool to help us build and run our test suites.
 We’ll be looking at the concepts of Test Driven Development (TDD), and Unit Testing (UT).
 We won’t be religiously adhering to either – instead, I want to encourage you to pick and choose the aspects of these things that work for you.